aaronengland/basketball_card_pricing_model/README.md

 Build a pricing model for graded 2018 basketball cards using 100,000 historical transaction records, comparing a non-ML baseline against a machine learning approach to predict the next transaction price of a card.

+### Discussion Points

+- How would you generate a confidence interval for your prediction?
+- What are the shortcomings of your approach?
+- What features would you engineer if you had more time?
+- Would your model improve with 10x the data?
+100x?
+- How did/would you deal with lookahead bias?
+- How did/would you deal with overfitting?

 ## Pipeline Overview

 ```